dislux-hapfyl/pynksh/README.md

 shell functions that wrap python syntax

-a small tool to help write shorthand "python" in shell
+a small tool to write less but more python

 ## How to operate